 International Laws About CBD Use

-Aside from the US, other countries have also legalized the use of CBD products.
+Aside from the US, other countries have also legalized the use of CBD.
 You have to take good note of this because if it’s in connection with the Farm Bill, the source of CBD is what matters.

 China’s Take on CBD